Roth 401k or Traditional 401k?

 A little background

 The purpose of the 401k plan is to save for retirement.
-Currently (as of 2019), an employee can contribute $19,000 of their own money to their account and an additional $6,000 if they are over 50 years old per year.
-Your company can match or add to the 401k plans.
-The total plan can add up to $56,000 or $62,000 (if 50) per year in 2019.
+Currently (as of 2024), an employee can contribute $23,000 of their own money to their account and an additional $7,500 if they are over 50 years old per year.
 Some plans also allow for you to contribute to a Roth 401k.
 Many people wonder if this may be a better option for them.
-We’ll explore the key differences between a Roth 401k or Traditional 401k so you can make a confident decision.
+We’ll explore the key differences between a Roth 401k or a Traditional 401k so you can make a confident decision.

 The Roth 401k